 What is the Zone?

-The Zone is a simplified name for the Gateway Conservation Zone that was created by state law in the early 1970s and adopted by eight lower river valley towns.
+The Zone is a simplified name for the Gateway Conservation Zone that was created by state law fifty years ago and adopted by eight lower river valley towns.

 It is located in parts of East Haddam, Essex, Chester, Deep River, Haddam, Lyme, Old Lyme and Old Saybrook.

 Where is the Zone?

 The Gateway Conservation Zone is legally described in State law by text that outlines its boundaries over several pages of street, road, river, and distance descriptions.

 While you can read the entire 1,849-word legal outline, the Connecticut River Gateway Commission provides this easy-to-use interactive map.

 This button opens a new browser window to display an interactive map provided by RiverCOG.